bboure/middy-appsync/README.md

 **Note**

 V1 of this plugin is currently in beta.
 The old `0.1.0` version is not recommended.
 You should use the beta instead, but be aware that it may include breaking changes at any time without notice.
-It recommended on production.
+It is not recommended on production.

 ```bash
 npm install --save middy-appsync@beta